FormidableLabs/builder-init/README.md

 .travis*
 ```

-we would end up following template files excluded by natural `npm` processes:
+natural `npm` processes would exclude all of the following template files:

 ```
 init/.editorconfig